epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 - at container build time: to fetch and build EPICS support modules
 - at container run time: to extract all useful build artifacts into a runtime image
+- inside the developer container: to assist with testing and debugging.

 See <https://github.com/epics-containers/ibek>.